← All Articles

 The short version

-The Etowah River is a mixed fishery.
-Stocked rainbows and browns dominate the middle river and are stocked roughly weekly during trout season — they hold in obvious water (runs, pool heads, riffle edges) and eat eagerly for 2–3 weeks before getting selective.
-Wild rainbow trout (typically 7–11 inches, a 13-incher is a trophy) live in the upper headwaters and cool feeder creeks, and a couple of feeder creeks hold native brook trout (5–9 inches) — Bowman's vineyard beat accesses one.
-Holdover stocked fish carry over in cool tributary mouths and behave like wild fish.
-Full detail in the Etowah River guide.
+The Etowah River is a mixed fishery, and the type of trout you catch depends almost entirely on where you stand.
+Stocked rainbows and browns dominate the middle river around Dahlonega and are stocked roughly weekly during trout season — they hold in obvious water (runs, pool heads, riffle edges) and eat eagerly for 2–3 weeks after stocking before turning selective.
+Wild rainbow trout (typically 7–11 inches, a 13-incher is a genuine trophy) live in the upper headwaters and the cool feeder creeks, and two feeder creeks hold native brook trout (5–9 inches) — the southernmost native brookies in the system, and Bowman's vineyard beat accesses one.
+Holdover stocked fish carry over in the cooler tributary mouths and deeper pools, reach 14–18 inches on the protected vineyard water, and behave like wild fish.
+Full river context in the Etowah River guide.

 Does the Etowah River have wild or stocked trout?

-Stocked fish hold in the obvious middle-river water; the wild trout live up high in the headwaters and cold feeder creeks, where few anglers go.
+Stocked fish sit in the obvious, accessible middle-river water; the wild trout live up high in the headwaters and cold feeders, where the water stays cool and the foot traffic thins out.

 Where do stocked trout hold on the Etowah?